Azusa Pacific’s Mexicali Outreach:

 The song selections on the featured album of this article are almost a sermon in themselves.
 The sources speak of the vastness of God’s family and the endless variety in the Kingdom of God.

-cassette player.
 One track comes from one of the first Contemporary Christian Spanish-

 What an interesting stew this album is!
 The true “melting pot” of history is the Kingdom of God, and yet all the original ingredients are still there, just adding to the joyful mixture.
 It kind of makes me look forward to Heaven.

-A Song Like the Kingdom: RTD sings the words to an old American hymn called “His Eye is On the Sparrow”, which had been translated into Spanish and sung for years throughout Latin America, but we sang it with a tune written by the Wilson McKinley, a “Jesus People” rock band from Spokane, Washington.
+RTD sings the words to an old American hymn called “His Eye is On the Sparrow”, which had been translated into Spanish and sung for years throughout Latin America, but we sang it with a tune written by the Wilson McKinley, a “Jesus People” rock band from Spokane, Washington.
 (Quite a stew!)
 I went on to produce the Wilson McKinley’s CD reissues (link).

 Sound sample from the CD: ¿Cómo Podre Estar Triste?